Holayn/KaiOS/README.md

 # Kai's Operating Systems Repo. :^) :^) :^)
-## Please note that earlier commits have the issue number the address in its comment
+## Please note that earlier commits have the issue number they address in its comment

 Browser-based Operating System in TypeScript
 ============================================